thevalyreangroup/slate/source/includes/_class.md

     "date": "2018-01-30T00:00:00.000Z",
     "_id": "5a63a56efd397babebf06649",
     "createdAt": "2018-01-20T20:24:04.281Z",
-    "deleted": false,
     "name": "new class name"
 }
 ```

 This endpoint creates a new class.
-All properties in the model (class.js) are allowed and may be included.
-You may also include an array of `Participant` objects to be created and added to the class along with this.
+You may also include an array of `Participant` id's to be created and added to the class along with this.

 ### HTTP Request

 `POST http://localhost/api/classes`

+### Minimum Role Required

+`INSTRUCTOR`

 ### Payload parameters